 Once completed, the sculpture will function as the ominous and mysterious Molok in the feature film, facing off against our hero, ten year old Micah.
 We see Micah in danger of losing himself as he struggles to recover from the loss of his father.
 Meanwhile, Molok grows stronger from what it’s been collecting, until Micah is finally drawn to face it.

-We began developing our creature in November of 2017 and it will be completed by the end of this year.
-This past Spring, our producer Nancy Pop helped us raise $10,000 through our Indiegogo campaign, which we used to finance the prototype.
+We began developing our creature in November of 2017 and it will be completed by March 2019.
+Last Spring, our producer Nancy Pop helped us raise $10,000 through our Indiegogo campaign, which we used to finance the prototype.
 Through the campaign we also gained fiscal sponsorship from The New York Foundation for the Arts and From the Heart Productions, lending the film and art project non-profit status.
-We are hosting several Molok events throughout the summer and fall of this year.
-At these events we present the latest version of the sculpture in an interactive performance.
+We are hosting several Molok events throughout the Winter and Spring of this year; at these events we present the latest version of the sculpture in an interactive performance.
 The team will be on hand to answer questions, accept donated items, and document their histories.

 Parting with our personal treasures is not always easy; it requires a great deal of strength, humility, and forgiveness to let go of the past in order to make room for the future.
 The Molok team is ready to take items of personal significance that you’re in need of shedding and construct it into the building of the our live-action monster.